localjo/encyclopedia-cli/README.md

 ## Install

-Unzip or clone the repo, then, from the project's directory, run:
+Unzip or clone the repo, then, from the project's root directory, run:

 ```
 npm install